sbejaoui/contract/contract/README.rst

 #.
 Choosing between pre-paid and post-paid, you modify the dates that are shown
    with the markers.
 #.
 A cron is created with daily interval, but if you are in debug mode, you can
-   click on *Create invoices* to force this action.
+   click on *Create next invoice* to force this action.
 #.
 Click *Show recurring invoices* link to show all invoices created by the
    contract.
 #.
 Click on *Print > Contract* menu to print contract report.